 \section{Introduction}

-In this paper we examine the decidability of the satisfiability problem connected to \textit{rational choice theory}, which is a framework to model social and economic behavior.
-A choice on a set $U$ of alternatives is a correspondence $B \mapsto c(B)$ associating to ``feasible menus" $B \subseteq U$ nonempty ``choice sets" $c(B) \subseteq B$.
-This choice can be either \textit{total} (or \textit{full}) -- i.e, defined for all nonempty subsets of the ground set $U$ of alternatives -- or \textit{partial} -- i.e., defined only for suitable subsets of $U$.
+In this paper we study some theoretical and computational problems that are relevant to \textit{rational choice theory}, which is a widespread framework used to model economic behavior.
+Formally, a \textit{choice} over a ground set $U$ of alternatives is a correspondence $B \mapsto c(B)$, which associates to each `feasible' menu $B \subseteq U$ a nonempty choice set $c(B) \subseteq B$: here each choice set comprises all elements (called items) of the corresponding menu that are deemed selectable by the economic agent.
+A choice can be either \textit{total} (i.e, defined for all nonempty subsets of $U$) or \textit{partial} (i.e., undefined for some, but not all, subsets of $U$).

-According to the \textit{Theory of Revealed Preferences} pioneered by the economist Paul Samuelson~\cite{Sam38}, preferences of consumers can be derived from their purchasing habits: in a nutshell, an agent's choice behavior is observed, and her underlying preference structure is inferred.
-The preference revealed by a primitive choice is typically modeled by a binary relation on $U$.
-The asymmetric part of this relation is informative of a ``strict revealed preference" of an item over another one, whereas its symmetric part codifies a ``revealed similarity" of items.
-Then a choice is said to be \textit{rationalizable} when the observed behavior can be univocally retrieved by maximizing the relation of revealed preference.
+According to the \textit{Theory of Revealed Preferences} pioneered by the economist Paul Samuelson~\cite{Sam38}, consumers' preferences can be derived from their purchasing habits: in a nutshell, the agent's choice behavior is observed, and his underlying preference structure is inferred.
+The preference revealed by an observed choice is typically modeled by means of a binary relation on $U$.
+Then a choice is said to be \textit{rationalizable} when the agent's observed behavior can be univocally retrieved by maximizing his binary relation of revealed preference.